codescrum/london_ruby_unconference_2017/README.md

 Welcome to the London Ruby Unconference 2017!

 ## Unconference Theme
-All things related to Ruby, including Elixir, Crystal, etc.
+The love for Ruby and all things related to Ruby (Elixir, Crystal) and current trends.

 ## What is an Unconference anyway?
 An 'unconference' is a gathering which aims to provide an open and creative conversation on a topic of mutual interest to surface their collective knowledge, share ideas and insights, and gain a deeper understanding of the subject and the issues involved.
-It is unlike a normal conference is that there is no pre-planned agenda, no central organisation, no fixed speakers, and no eye-watering price tag!
+It is unlike a normal conference is that there is no pre-planned agenda, no central organization, no fixed speakers, and no eye-watering price tag!

 ## How does it work?
 But surely that'll never work?!
 Well, you might think that, but there are already a very long list of very successful unconferences - in London we have XP Day and the LJC Open Conference, and outside London the SoCraTes (un)conference, to name but three.
 Somewhat more famous examples include [BarCamp](http://barcamp.org/w/page/402984/FrontPage) (worldwide) and even [UKGovCamp!](https://www.youtube.com/watch?v=kqThn6yeBJA)